qpp117/qpp117.github.io/_pages/about.md

 - *2024.07*, Oral presentation at DASFAA 2024 about our paper: '*FedSig: A Federated graph Augmentation for Class-Imbalanced Node Classification*', Gifu, Japan.
 - *2024.05*, Oral presentation at ICDE 2024 about our paper: '*Feed: Towards Personalization-Effective Federated Learning*', Utrecht, Netherlands.
 - *2023.10*, Oral presentation at APWeb 2023 about our paper: '*Detecting Critical Nodes in Hypergraphs via Hypergraph Convolutional Network*', Wuhan, China.
-- *2019.12*, Oral presentation at APWeb 2023 about our paper: '*Adversarial Learning of Transitive Semantic Features for Cross-Domain Recommendation*', Hawaii, USA.
+- *2019.12*, Oral presentation at Globecom 2019 about our paper: '*Adversarial Learning of Transitive Semantic Features for Cross-Domain Recommendation*', Hawaii, USA.

 <span class='anchor' id='academic-services'></span>
 # Academic Services